dB-Ryzen/mAYHEM/Building-Firmware.md

     make program

 When finished, press the reset button on the HackRF.
 The PortaPack code is now running from the SPI flash on the HackRF.

+If using dfu-util 0.8 you will get an error.
+This is the workaround

+    dfu-util --device 1fc9:000c --download hackrf_one_usb_ram.dfu --reset
+    hackrf_spiflash -w portapack-h1-firmware.bin